 It is advisable to allow sufficient time to draft an enforceable agreement with full financial disclosure as well as separate legal representation to ensure the agreement is held valid if later challenged.

-Contact our DC divorce lawyers to set up an initial consultation.
+Contact our Washington DC divorce lawyers to set up an initial consultation.

 Our Washington DC family lawyer has extensive litigation experience in all areas of family law which allows for drafting a far more insightful and proactive prenuptial agreement.